In this section, you will find our aid availability and sources of funding.

 William Ford Federal Direct Loan Program (Subsidized)

 Matriculated students who are enrolled in at least six credit hours, are in good academic standing and have demonstrated financial need may be eligible for this low-interest student loan program.
-The William Ford Direct Loan application can be obtained through the Financial Aid Office.
-The William Ford Direct Loan application is submitted to the Financial Aid Office.
+The William Ford Direct Loan application can be obtained through Financial Aid in the Enrollment Center.
+The William Ford Direct Loan application is submitted to the Enrollment Center.
 The maximum loan eligibility per academic year is as follows:

 $5,500 for first-year students (less than 30 earned hrs.)